gabrielweyer/azure-functions-telemetry/README.md

 :rotating_light: The customisation supports **in-process** Functions only. **Isolated Functions are not supported**.

+Beginning [10 November 2026, the in-process model for .NET apps in Azure Functions will no longer be supported][in-process-retirement-notice].
+[Migrate to the isolated worked model][migrate-isolated-worker-model].

 The Application Insights integration for Azure Functions `v3` and `v4` suffers from a few quirks that can lead to a huge Application Insights bill:

 - Telemetry processors are not supported, preventing developers from discarding telemetry items